mlabbe/go-template-cli/README.md

  - In the case of an error while rendering, output files are no longer partially overwritten
  - New `--alt` command uses alternative template delimiters `[_` and `_]`
  - New `shell` template function that runs a shell command and returns stdout
+ - Bugfix: non-deterministic template selection when `--name` is not specified

 As these changes are use-case driven, the fork is considered permanent.